 It can also be an opportunity to model the ethical decision-making process that is required in some professional Ethics Codes: For example, “For additional guidance social workers should consult the relevant literature on professional ethics and ethical decision making and seek appropriate consultation when faced with ethical dilemmas” (NASW Ethics Code, “Purpose“).
 Similarly, “When counselors are faced with an ethical dilemma, they use and document, as appropriate, an ethical decision-making model that may include, but is not limited to, consultation, consideration of relevant ethical standards, principles, and laws; generation of potential courses of action; deliberation of risks and benefits; and selection of an objective decision based on the circumstances and welfare of all involved” (ACA Ethical Standard I.1.b.
 “Ethical Decision Making”).

 During a consultation, the consultant can use one of the many available structured models of decision-making, making that available to the consultee for future use.
 Many such models have been developed within a specific mental health profession (e.g., Mattison, 2000; and Raines & Dibble, 2010).
 However, almost all these decision-making models are appropriate for mental health professionals of any discipline.
-See, for example, the ethical decision-making model provided by Fisher (2005), which integrates the models from several different professions and would be applicable across a range of practice settings.
+See, for example, the ethical decision-making model provided by Fisher (2005, updated 2015), which integrates the models from several different professions and would be applicable across a range of practice settings.

 Availability of such multidisciplinary resources can be important in some settings.
 For example, McDaniel et al (2002) make a strong case for the fact that professional psychologists in primary care settings are in a position to provide helpful mental health consultation to physicians, nurses, and other medical personnel who might otherwise not have access to mental health consultation.
 Multidisciplinary consultation can also be important in other settings such as schools, agencies, and multidisciplinary group practice settings.